The Best Online Resources for Job Seekers - Introduction

 - Manage: Organize your contacts and search activities

-In the coming days and weeks, we'll update this page with links to each of the five key activities listed above.
+In the coming days and weeks, we'll update this page with links to each of the six key activities listed above.
 Subscribe to the AJO Blog and don't miss a post!

 Mike Ballard is an AJO Career Coach & Trainer with 10 years experience providing career transition consulting services to 1,900+ professionals in transition, including C-Level executives, program and project managers, sales managers & account reps, IT, software developers, technicians, engineers, insurance & administrators.
 Mike specializes in helping job seekers understand hiring technologies and developing effective career marketing strategies to find the right job and employer.